Breach of Fiduciary Duty

 To ensure that investment advisers are upholding their fiduciary duty, investment firms are required to adopt and implement written policies and procedures that are reasonably designed to prevent violations of the Investment Adviser Act of 1940.
 The Securities and Exchange Commission (SEC) requires that these compliance policies and procedures are designed to prevent, detect and correct violations of the Investment Adviser Act of 1940.
 The policies and procedures should address portfolio management processes, accuracy of disclosures, safeguarding client assets, accurate creation and retention of required records, safeguarding of investor records and information, trading practices, marketing services, and business continuity plans.
 When an investment adviser breaches these duties and obligations, it could lead to losses and damages for investment customers.

-The attorneys at Lax & Neville LLP have successfully reviewed, investigated, settled, presented and defended a variety of litigation and arbitration claims for breach of fiduciary duty on behalf of their clients in FINRA and AAA arbitrations, as well as various state and federal courts.
-If you have any questions regarding a potential breach of fiduciary duties, contact the attorneys at Lax & Neville LLP today and schedule a consultation.
+Our team at Lax & Neville LLP has successfully reviewed, investigated, settled, presented and defended a variety of litigation and arbitration claims for breach of fiduciary duty on behalf of their clients in FINRA and AAA arbitrations, as well as various state and federal courts.
+If you have any questions regarding a potential breach of fiduciary duties, contact our team at Lax & Neville LLP today and schedule a consultation.